-RETRO is a modern, pragmatic Forth drawing influences from many sources.
-It's clean, elegant, tiny, easy to grasp, and adaptable to many tasks.
+Retro is a modern, pragmatic Forth drawing influence from many sources.
+It is clean, elegant, tiny, easy to grasp, and adaptable to many tasks.

 The source and documentation are distributed under the ISC license.

 Latest Documentation (text)

 retro.c (amalgamation, for BSD, Linux, macOS, Haiku, and Windows)

 #retro on irc.libera.chat

 Development is supported by a wonderful set of patrons over on patreon.